-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED mmends a vote FOR the Election of Directors.
-ENVELOPE, PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗴 Election of Directors.
-The undersigned hereby directs this Proxy to be voted: HOMINEES: FOR ALL NORMEES: O Burti R. Ehrlich WITHHOLD AUTHORITY FOR ALL NORMEES: Nicholas Sokolow POS ALL EXCEPT Boundadors be var Shares represented by this Proxy will be voted at the meeting in accordance with stockholder's specifications.
-Unless otherwise specified, the shares will be voted the "Election of Directors".
-The Proxy also confers discretionary authority in res to matters not known or determined at the time of the mailing of the notice of Annual Meeting of Stockholders.
-INSTRUCTIONS: To withhold autinomy to vote for any individual nominee(s), mark "FOR ALL EXCEP and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and 1 Indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method ال
+The Board of Directors recommends a vote FOR the Election of Directors.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
+Election of Directors: Shares represented by this Proxy will be voted at the meeting in accordance with the The undersigned hereby directs this Proxy to be voted: stockholder's specifications.
+Unless otherwise specified, the shares will be voted "for" the "Election of Directors".
+The Proxy also confers discretionary authority in respect to matters not known or determined at the time of the mailing of the notice of the Annual Meeting of Stockholders.
+NOMINEES: O Warren B. Kanders O Burtl R. Ehrlich FOR ALL NOMINEES O Donald L. House O Nicholas Sokolow WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
+Signature of Stockholder Date Date: Signature of Stockholder Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.

-ANNUAL MEETING OF STOCKHOLDERS, JUNE 19, 2008 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+ANNUAL MEETING OF STOCKHOLDERS, JUNE 18, 2009 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints Warren B. Kanders and Philip A. Baratelli as proxies, each with full power of substitution, and hereby authorizes each of them to appear and vote, as designated on the reverse side, all shares of Common Stock of Clarus Corporation held of record by the undersigned on May 12, 2008 at the Annual Meeting of Stockholders to be held on June 19, 2008, and any adjournments or postponements thereof, and in their discretion upon any and all other matters which may properly be brought before the meeting or any adjournments or postponements thereof, and hereby revokes all earlier proxies of the undersigned.
+The undersigned hereby appoints Warren B. Kanders and Philip A. Baratelli as proxies, each with full power of substitution, and hereby authorizes each of them to appear and vote, as designated on the reverse side, all shares of Common Stock of Clarus Corporation held of record by the undersigned on April 22, 2009 at the Annual Meeting of Stockholders to be held on June 18, 2009, and any adjournments or postponements thereof, and in their discretion upon any and all other matters which may properly be brought before the meeting or any adjournments or postponements thereof, and hereby revokes all earlier proxies of the undersigned.